Complaint/Grievance Procedures for Students

 Southern Association of Colleges and Schools Commission on Colleges

 SACSCOC Complaint Procedures

 SACSCOC Complaint Form

-Additionally, if you are not satisfied with the outcome of the complaint, you may choose to file a complaint by filling out the North Carolina Post-secondary Education Student Complaint document (PDF).
-Please visit the State of North Carolina Post-Secondary Education Complaints page for information about this process.
+Additionally, if you are not satisfied with the outcome of the complaint, you may choose to file a complaint by filling out the North Carolina Post-secondary Education Student Complaint document.
+Please visit the State of North Carolina Post-Secondary Education Complaints page for the form and for information about this process.

 In communicating general concerns, complaints or grievances that do not follow one of the specific grievance procedures indicated above, students have recourse through the following avenues:

 Communication of Concerns through the Student Government Association - Any Meredith student may bring a concern to any branch of the Student Government Association.
 The Student Life Committee, a branch of the Student Government Association, directs attention and study to the concerns and well-being of the students at Meredith College.
 Students are also invited to participate in forums and student body meetings sponsored by the Student Government Association in fall and spring semesters.

 Informal Process for General Complaints – A student is encouraged to resolve concerns or complaints by directly discussing the matter with the staff member or department in which the issue originated.
 If the complaint is not resolved, the next contact will be the supervisor or responsible administrator to investigate the issue.
 The student should attempt to resolve the complaint informally as soon as possible but at least within 30 days of the occurrence.
 Staff members in the Office of the Dean of Students are also available as a resource for students who have complaints.